zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/bulk-merge.md

 ### Merge with related child entities (Include Graph)
 You want to merge entities but also automatically merge related child entities.

-- `IncludeGraph`: This option let you to automatically merge all entities part of the graph.
+- `IncludeGraph`: This option lets you to automatically merge all entities part of the graph.
-- `IncludeGraphBuilder`: This option let you customize how to merge entities for a specific type.
+- `IncludeGraphBuilder`: This option lets you customize how to merge entities for a specific type.

 ```csharp
 context.BulkMerge(invoices, options => options.IncludeGraph = true);